krishnasrikard/AutoML-Models-for-Wireless-Signals-Classification-and-effectiveness-against-Adversarial-Attacks/Readme.md

 # Modulation-Classification
 Classification of wireless signals using AutoML models.
-Understadning their effectiveness towrds adversarial-attacks.
+Understanding their effectiveness towards adversarial-attacks.

 ## AutoML
 - AutoML is used to generate models for classification of wireless signals.
 AutoKeras library is used creating AutoML for deep learning models.